3m5/coco/README.md

 ## What is 3m5-coco?

-+based on dejavu class model
++ based on dejavu class model

-+use handlebars template engine
++ use handlebars template engine

-+use jQuery for DOM-manipulation
++ use jQuery for DOM-manipulation

-+use ES6 standard - transpiled by babel --> ES5 standard published to npm
++ use ES6 standard - transpiled by babel --> ES5 standard published to npm

++ compatible to browserify and webpack

+## installation

 this framework is a <a href="https://www.npmjs.com/package/3m5-coco" target="npm">npm module</a>, use

+´´´
 npm install 3m5-coco
+´´´

 ## Sample `application.js`